 Do They Use a Great Deal of Jargon?

-A consultant that relies a little too heavily on jargon can be difficult to understand, especially if they’re using technical jargon.
-You want to work with a consultant that can explain things to you in a simple manner that’s easy to understand.
+– A consultant who relies a little too heavily on jargon can be difficult to understand, especially if they’re using technical jargon.
+You want to work with a consultant who can explain things to you in a simple manner that’s easy to understand.
 Sometimes a message filled with jargon comes across as a shallow attempt to be knowledgeable on a subject.

 Not Always a Bad Thing